BrcMapsTeam/geonode_user_guides/99_user_guide_for_users.md

 Uploading documents, static maps and images

-Using geonode in QGIS, or ArcGIS
+Using geonode in QGIS (2.x and 3.x), or ArcGIS (wfs vs wms) - basic rules here

 ### Styling